Pl0p/Modular_Synth/List_by_function.md

  - [VCOs](https://www.yusynth.net/Modular/EN/VCO/index.html) : Herein I propose, three different PCB designs that let the builder choose the solution that matches best his/her needs or budget
  - [VCO classic](https://syinsi.com/projects/building-the-vco-classic/) : Syinsi
  - [VCO](http://familjenronnberg.se/~niklas/diy/eurorack/vco/) : This is a simple but yet reliable VCO.
 It has Sawtooth and Square wave outputs, based on Terry Mikulic's and Bernie Hutchins' designs for the late 70'ies,
+ - [CMOS VCO](https://www.schmitzbits.de/vco4069.html) : Use the gates of a 4069 CMOS inverter instead of opamps
+ - [VCO-2](https://www.schmitzbits.de/vco2.html) : It is here due to historical reasons
+ - [VCO-3](https://www.schmitzbits.de/vco3.html) : it is integrator based, has triangle and sine wave outputs, and makes use of a 2SC1583 for the exponential current source
+ - [VCO-4](https://www.schmitzbits.de/vco4.html) : waveforms are much cleaner.
+(The VCO2 produces a spike at the reset and also a small flat portion.)
+ - [VCO-566](https://www.schmitzbits.de/vco566.html) : This little VCO is made arround a NE566 VCO chip, that is used here as current controlled oscillator
+ - [VCO-6](https://www.schmitzbits.de/vco6.html) : A thru zero oscillator is one that can go forward and backward.
+This allows for deeper frequency modulation
+ - [Dronebox](https://www.schmitzbits.de/dronebox.html) : A complex textural sound generator

 # LOW FREQUENCIE OSCILLATOR
  - [Util_LFO](https://github.com/nickajeglin/Eurorack-pcbs/tree/master/util_LFO) : Design: Tim Parkhurst: Magic Smoke Electronics